Diagonal Lemma for Presheaves on Eilenberg-Zilber Categories: Abstract

 \section{Abstract}

 The diagonal lemma asserts that if a map of bisimplicial sets is a levelwise weak equivalence in the Kan--Quillen model structure, then it induces a weak equivalence of the diagonal simplicial sets.
-In this short note, we observe that the standard proof of this fact works for an arbitrary Eilenberg--Zilber category in place of the simplex category. \MSC{18N40, 55U35 (primary), 18N45, 18N50 (secondary)}
+In this paper, we observe that the standard proof of this fact works in greater generality, namely that of (elegant) Reedy categories. \MSC{18N40, 55U35 (primary), 18N45, 18N50 (secondary)}